jonathas/jonathas.github.io/about/index.md

 I've been working as a Software Developer since 2008 and have experience with a variety of technologies such as PHP, .NET, Ionic Framework, Angular, Java/Spring, React, and Node.js.
 My journey with programming began as a teenager when I would hack HTML, CSS, and JavaScript to build websites.

-Throughout my career, I have worked on several software projects in various industries including fitness, video streaming and TV apps, VoIP, e-commerce, fashion, and finances.
+Throughout my career, I have worked on several software projects for (mostly) startups in various industries including fitness, video streaming and TV apps, VoIP, e-commerce, fashion, and finances.
 My work has been used by people in countries such as the USA, Brazil, and throughout Europe.

-I have been using Linux since 2006 and have a special love for Arch Linux and Debian.
+I've been using Linux since 2006 and have a special love for Arch Linux and Debian.
 In my free time, you'll find me taking photos, playing videogames, watching series, going to the gym for boxing and weightlifting or traveling.

 Thanks for visiting my website, and I hope you enjoy exploring the content here!